smlnj/smlnj/smlnj-lib/PPDevice/README.md

 # Pretty-Printing Device Library

-This library is is an "internal" library that is meant to be shared by the two pretty-printer libraries (pp-lib.cm and prettyprint.cm).
+This library is an "internal" library that is meant to be shared by the two pretty-printer libraries (pp-lib.cm and prettyprint.cm).

 ## The `PP_DEVICE` Signature